 Julia is a conservation scientist interested in conservation impact evaluation (using quasi-experimental approaches, experimental approaches and participatory impact evaluation) and the impacts of conservation interventions (including agri-environment schemes, Payments for Ecosystem Services, community forest management, protected areas and biodiversity offsets).

 Jon is one of the world’s foremost experts on studies of oxidative stress in wild animals from an eco-evolutionary perspective.
 His laboratory at the University of Exeter provides state-of-the-art facilities and crucial expertise for analyses of urine samples of colobus for markers of oxidative stress.

 Ann-Sophie completed her dissertation research in 2019 and her work examined the effect of tourist presence on the behaviour of Zanzibar red colobus at Jozani-Chwaka Bay National Park.
 In her field study she followed two groups of monkeys - one visited by tourists on a daily basis, and another that was hardly ever visited.
-Ann-Sophie is comparing how the activity budgets and rates of self-directed behaviours (rough self-scratching) differs between these two groups and whether the presence and behaviour of tourists can explain these differences.
+Ann-Sophie compared how the activity budgets and rates of self-directed behaviours (rough self-scratching) differs between these two groups and whether the presence and behaviour of tourists can explain these differences.
 She also conducted a systematic review of the literature on the effects of primate tourism on primates.
 Ann-Sophie is currently working on turning her dissertation into manuscripts for submission to peer-review.